-- Excess hair growth on face and menstrual irregularities in women.
+- Excess hair growth on the face and menstrual irregularities in women.

-The most common cause of Cushing’s Syndrome is steroids use.
+The most common cause of Cushing’s Syndrome is steroid use.
 Physicians often prescribe steroids for a number of medical conditions such as asthma, ulcerative colitis, rheumatoid arthritis.
-Excessive use of steroids is the commonest cause of Cushing’s Syndrome.
-Therefore, it is important to keep the Steroid Use to a minimum and only when absolutely necessary.
+Excessive use of steroids is the most common cause of Cushing’s Syndrome.
+Therefore, it is important to keep steroid use to a minimum and only when absolutely necessary.

 Rarely, your body may start to produce excessive amounts of cortisol.
-This type is termed as Endogenous Cushing’s Syndrome as compared to exogenous type due to excessive steroid use.
+This type is known as Endogenous Cushing’s Syndrome as compared to the exogenous type due to excessive steroid use.

 A constellation of the above-mentioned clinical signs and symptoms in a patient who is on steroids is enough to make a diagnosis of Cushing’ Syndrome.

 If there is no history of steroid use, then further diagnostic work-up is needed, which includes:

 - 24-hour urine for free cortisol.

 Once a diagnosis of high cortisol level is made, the next step is to find out the source of the excess cortisol: pituitary vs adrenal.

 This involves quite complex testing and should be carried out by an experienced endocrinologist.

 Treatment obviously depends upon the cause: If it is a pituitary, adrenal or any other tumor, then surgical removal of the tumor, if possible, is the logical choice of treatment.